 Individuals who turn age 50 and older can make a catch-up contribution of $1,000 per tax year in addition to regular contributions.
 This catch-up contribution may also be made to an IRA for a non-working spouse.

-Roth IRAs are available to married couples with incomes below $206,000 for 2020 and single filers with incomes below $139,000 for 2020.
+Roth IRAs are available to married couples with incomes below $208,000 for 2021 and single filers with incomes below $140,000 for 2021.
 In addition, individuals must have earned income to be eligible.
-The age 70½ requirements do not apply to Roth IRAs.

 Rollovers From Traditional IRAs